ncatlab/nlab-content/pages/21089.md

 (14:48) But I am still optimistic that we are on the right track.

-Q: So you believe we ought to get back to the original big question about: what's the nature of M-theory.
+**Q**: So you believe we ought to get back to the original big question about: what's the nature of M-theory.

-Duff:
+**Duff**:

 (15:03) That's my view, yes.

 (15:05) But of course, in order to do that, you have to have some good ideas.
 We need more good ideas.

-Q: In that same interview with Farmelo, you said: "In a certain sense, and this is not a popular statement, I think it's premature to be asking: 'What are the empirical consequences?', because it's not yet in a mature enogh state, where we can sensibly make falsifiable predictions."
+**Q**: In that same interview with Farmelo, you said: "In a certain sense, and this is not a popular statement, I think it's premature to be asking: 'What are the empirical consequences?', because it's not yet in a mature enogh state, where we can sensibly make falsifiable predictions."
 Would you like to expand on that?

+**Duff**:

 (15:39) Yes, it was harking back to the remarks I made a few minutes ago, about the timeline between the germ of a theoretical idea and its ultimate empirical confirmation.